kragen/calculusvaporis/README.md

-This is a sketch of a design for a very small zero-operand 12-bit CPU in about 1000 NAND gates, or a smaller number of more powerful components.
+This is a sketch of a design for a very small zero-operand 12-bit CPU in about 1000 NAND gates, or a smaller number of more powerful components (e.g. 70 lines of C).
 It’s my first CPU design, so it may be deeply flawed.

 Initially I called it the “Dumbass CPU”, but I thought that didn’t seem like a name Charles Babbage would have used.
+So I called it “Calculus Vaporis”, which means “counting-stone of steam” in Latin, I hope.

 This directory contains a simulator written in C, a few simple programs in a simple assembly language, and an assembler written in Python.
 Run `make` to try them out.

-Logical Organization
+nxLogical Organization
 --------------------

 The machine has four 12-bit registers: P, A, X, and I.